 Universal Robots launches UR3 – the world’s most flexible, lightweight table-top robot to work alongside humans.
-The new 3 kilo payload robot for light assembly tasks and automated workbench scenarios is presented at trade shows in Shanghai, Chicago and Hannover.
+The new 3 kilo payload robot for light assembly tasks and automated workbench scenarios is presented at trade shows in China, USA and Germany.

-Universal Robots is acquired by Teradyne for $285M.
+Universal Robots is acquired by US company Teradyne for US$285M.
 Teradyne is the leading supplier of automated test equipment used to test semiconductors, wireless products, data storage, and complex electronic systems.
-The company currently employs approximately 3,800 people worldwide.
-Universal Robots continues operations under same management while UR’s headquarters, R&D, and production facilities remain in Denmark.
-Learn more about Teradyne www.teradyne.com
+Universal Robots continues operations under same management while UR’s headquarters, R&D, and production facilities remain in Odense, Denmark.

-Regional offices open in Delhi/Bangalore, India, Munich, Germany and Prague, Czech Republic.
+Regional offices open in Delhi and Bangalore, India, Munich, Germany, and Prague, Czech Republic.

-Universal Robots presents Universal Robots+: A unique ecosystem that adds value for the developer community, distributors and end consumers of the Danish pioneer in human-robot-collaboration.
-Universal Robots+ unites the developer program +YOU with a showroom for presenting innovative Plug&Play applications.
+Universal Robots presents Universal Robots+: A unique ecosystem that adds value for the developer community, distributors and end end-customers.
+Universal Robots+ unites the UR+ Developer Program with a showroom for presenting innovative Plug&Play applications.